ChesterHsieh/ChesterHsieh.github.io/_posts/2020-05-30-Portfolio.md

  [Gold demend and supply](https://www.gold.org/goldhub/data/gold-supply-and-demand-statistics) is comparatively stable in every aspects.
 To short, I bet for currency value goes low instead of betting the gold value increasing.

 ## Extra Issue
 No doubt, the gold is shiny and attractive, however, it doesn't have huge amout of  requirements for the varieties of industry.
-Who or when the gold br
+Who or when the gold was becoming "moeny"?

 # Terminology Section
 - **P/B**